-Does my child need a helmet?
+Does my toddler need a helmet to ride a tricycle?

-How do I know if the helmet fits properly?
+How do I fit a helmet properly?

-- When checking your toddler’s helmet for safety, remember the 4 S’s:
+When checking your toddler’s helmet for safety, remember the 4 S’s:

 - Size: Make sure the helmet covers the upper part of the forehead and sits level on the head.